-where $a_i$ is the quantity that is allocated to the order at position i in the sorted list of eligible orders, is smaller, eligible orders,
+where $a_i$

-MIN is the minimum function, i.e. MIN[X,Y] is either X or Y, whichever is the quantity available to be allocated to the order at position i in the sorted list of eligible orders, which is given by the total quantity to be allocated A minus the sum of the quantities that were already allocated to the orders, which have a higher priority.
+is the quantity that is allocated to the order at position i in the sorted list of eligible orders, is the minimum function, i.e. MIN[X,Y] is either X or Y, whichever is smaller, is the open quantity of the order at position $\it i$ in the sorted list of eligible orders.